-You certainly don't have to be a serious athlete, but you will be walking moderate distances on several successive days with a pack on your back that weighs from 30 to 50 lbs.
+You certainly don't have to be a serious athlete, but you will be walking moderate distances on several successive days with a pack on your back that weighs from 40 to 50 lbs.
 Altitude on the trail is between 10,040 feet to 11,480 feet.
 The elevation gain and loss is gradual along the trail, but can be challenging when carrying a heavy pack.
-The experience will finish with a sunrise high peak summit of 12,900 ft to 14,421.
-The view will be amazing.
-So it's a good idea to have done some physical preparations in advance to make things less stressful upon your body.
+Therefore, it's a good idea to have done some physical preparations in advance to make things less stressful upon your body.
 Examples could be hiking, running, biking, swimming, or any other physical activity to get your heart rate up.
 Acclimating to the altitude will be challenging if you are not from Colorado.
-We recommend arriving on the 11th of August for move in day to begin acclimation to the altitude.
+We recommend arriving on the 9th of August for move in day to begin acclimation to the altitude.

 More importantly, please make sure to get plenty of rest prior to the trip; arrive refreshed as much as possible and ready for an awesome experience.
-We know the time is stressful with move-in, but try to take time to rest.
+We know things can be stressful with move-in, but try to take time to rest.

-In addition, be sure to drink plenty of water the week before the trip to hydrate your body.
+In addition, be sure to drink plenty of water (up to 1 gallon each day) the week before the trip to hydrate your body.
 The temperatures in August can be intense and we want to make sure everyone remains healthy during the experience.
 Each of these will help with altitude adjustment.

 To participate, you do not need to know or have done any backpacking.
-We do STRONGLY recommend preparing.
+However, we STRONGLY recommend preparing.
 You will be physically active at high altitude from sunrise to sunset.